Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Related Work

 \subsection{Serverless and FaaS Benchmarks}

-Several FaaS and serverless benchmark suite have been proposed.
-However, they do no undertake a detailed study based on it.
-SeBS~\cite{copik2021sebs}, FaaSdom~\cite{faasdom}, FunctionBench~\cite{fbench} and CrossFit~\cite{crossfit} provide micro-benchmarks to determine system parameters such as CPU utilization, memory, disk I/O and network bandwidth.
-Only BeFaaS~\cite{befaas} and Deathstar~\cite{deathstar} are application-centric benchmarks with complex interactions.
+Several FaaS and serverless benchmark \modc{suites have} been proposed.
+However, \modc{many focus on specific aspects of performance and do not undertake a detailed cross-platform study.} SeBS~\cite{copik2021sebs} FaaSdom~\cite{faasdom}, \modc{and CrossFit~\cite{crossfit} provide microbenchmarks to measure system parameters such as CPU utilization, memory, disk I/O and network characteristics.
+FunctionBench~\cite{fbench} and SeBS~\cite{copik2021sebs} also include real-world functions and application workloads, with SeBS also providing a workflow-focused extension, SeBS-Flow~\cite{sebsflow}.} BeFaaS~\cite{befaas} and Deathstar~\cite{deathstar} are application-centric benchmarks with complex interactions.
 BeFaaS, however, offers only a single eCommerce application and performs a limited empirical study with it, while Deathstar~\cite{deathstar} is more for long-running serverless applications rather than FaaS workflows.
-FaaSScheduling~\cite{owl} is a benchmark suite proposed to evaluate their performance-aware scheduler.
-However, it does not benchmark multiple FaaS platforms for different application workloads.

 Our recent work, XFBench~\cite{xfbench}, proposes a novel FaaS workflow benchmark that is deployed using our XFaaS multi-cloud FaaS framework~\cite{xfaas}.
-But it only validates the workflow suite rather than perform a detailed analysis.
-This article leverages these prior works to perform an extensive characterization.
+But it only validates the workflow suite rather than perform a detailed analysis. \modc{We use these prior works to perform an extensive characterization.} \addc{Schmid et al.~\cite{sebsflow} propose SeBS-Flow, another recent work that extends from SeBS~\cite{copik2021sebs} to benchmark serverless workflows.
+They propose six real-world applications and four micro-benchmarks capturing diverse computational and coordination patterns.
+This is used to systematically evaluate performance, cost, scalability and runtime deviations across AWS, AzS and GCP.
+While they offer realistic application workflows and their performance analysis, our work complements it by focusing on detailed empirical characterization of hybrid-cloud deployments, analyzing fine-grained latency--cost tradeoffs, and exposing CSP-specific variability not captured in SeBS-Flow, coupled with insights on designing better FaaS workflows.
+We leverage their Trip Booking workflow as one of the realistic applications in our benchmark.}